-Step 4: Generate File -- Select the Generate File button.
-The list at the top is the results of your last generation.
+Step 4: Generate File -- The list at the top is a log of all the files you have created.
+The last record in the last is the last file you generated.
 Click on the button to "Generate File".
-If you are submitting a file to a state, STOP at thei Step.
+If you are submitting a file to a state, you will be prompted with a message to STOP at this Step.
 We only provide the capability to log in to the Federal sites.
 You are responsible for taking the state file generated here and submitting it by logging in to your state account and uploading the file.

 Step 5: AccuWage -- For W2 submission only.
 SSA provides a program that can be used to check the validity of your data being submitted.